 The Keleti Railway Station at night

 Those who just want to have a friendly conversation with a delicious drink will find plenty of good deals at nearby bars.
 For those who want to have a louder, dancing evening, one of the buses from the Railway Station will help.
 Why?
 By public transport we can find ourselves in the city center within 10 minutes, where the Budapest’s Party district is waiting for those who wish to relax, with numerous ruin bars and dancing houses.
-Going in the other direction, you can see the Papp László Budapest Sport Arena in front of you after 3 tram stops.
+Going in the other direction, you can see the Papp László Budapest Sport Arena in front of you after 1 metro stop.
 The venue hosts many great concerts and events, so if you are visiting Budapest for a concert, it is an excellent choice in the Keleti Railway Station area.

 There is no lack of street foods in the neighborhood either.
 A row of gyros and hamburgers can be seen walking down the smaller streets.
 An example of this is the Low Carb Street Food Bar, which, in addition to serving extremely popular and delicious food, is low-calorie.